Woodlawn Advanced Energy Recovery Centre

 You can also read our FAQs on energy from waste technology.

 To read more about the NSW Government’s policy framework for energy recovery facilities:

-- visit Energy Recovery Facilities on the Environment Protection Agency site
+- visit Energy Recovery Facilities on the Environment Protection Agency website

 How to participate

-We encourage you to sign up for project updates through our Major Projects website.
-On the project page click on “Notify Me” to receive email alerts and stay up-to-date about the progress of applications.
+Sign up for project updates through our Major Projects website.
+On the project page, select 'Notify Me' to receive email alerts and stay up to date about the progress of applications.

 You can also subscribe to notifications of all projects in a particular local government area, or by development type.
 Create an account and navigate to 'Manage Subscriptions' to get started.

 Page last updated: 25/10/2022